-Form based code, or form based zoning is a new type of an approach for zoning that is stating to catch on in Michigan.
+Form based code, or form based zoning is a new type of an approach for zoning that is starting to catch on in Michigan.
 Simply put, form based code places more emphasis on the design (form) of development and redevelopment, and proportionately less emphasis on use.
-This pamphlet is to discuss its and swims like a duck and quacks like a duck, I call that bird a duck."
-Attributed to Richard Cardinal Cushing
+More about the styles of zoning can be found in Appendix A. This pamphlet is to discuss form based zoning's legal application under Michigan's zoning enabling statutes.